Careers Outcomes for Online Degree Students

 - Gives you the freedom to study wherever you are—100% online

-- Gives you the opportunity to apply your learning to your job as you go
+- Offers the opportunity to apply your learning to your current work

 - Provides a holistic understanding of public health that can be applied to almost any field

-- Helps you build a network of peer professionals from across the country in fields you may be interested in
+- Connects you to a network of peer professionals from across the country and in a variety of fields

 - Allows you to tailor your study to your interests with elective series designed to give you expertise in the specific areas you’re looking to advance